simpleweb/romulus-cli/docs/commands.md

 # Commands

-These commands rely on the original structure created by `react-native:base`.
+These commands rely on the original structure created by `genny init`.

 ## Component